asier-izquierdo/craftceres/README.md

 ### The Reporter

-There's an optional feature in the Updater which allows the script to send a message through your own Telegram bot that reports the status in which the script exited, that is if it successfully executed or exited due to an error.\
+There's an optional feature in the Updater[^3] which allows the script to send a message through your own Telegram bot that reports the status in which the script exited, that is if it successfully executed or exited due to an error.

-It should be configured by defining the two local variables at the beginning of the 'reporter()' function.
+[^3]:The definition of the corresponding paths as well as the enabling of the reporter should be made on the 'updater.cfg' file.

 ## backer.sh